vishnuprasaath/price-calculator/README.md

     database="basil_energetics"
 )
 ```

+---

 ## **Running the Application**

 ### **Step 1: Place the Logo**
-- Save your company logo at `BEPL_picture.jpg`.
+- Save your company logo as `BEPL_picture.jpg` in the same folder as `app.py`.

 ### **Step 2: Launch the App**
 Run the following command in the terminal:
 ```bash
 streamlit run app.py
 ```